new-AF/simple-merge-class-names/README.md

     -   Replaces single quotes with double quotes.
     -   Neatly arranges each class name on a new line.

-## Why the mismatch between exported Function, and Package name?
+## Why the Mismatch Between Exported Function and Package Name?

 I wanted to name the package as `mergeClassNames` to reflect the single exported function, but the NPM Package Registry does not allow capital letters, only lower case and dash characters.

 In addition there was already a package named `merge-class-names` but it is no longer maintained (and the developer recommends `clsx` instead).

-## Where this package excels
+## Where This Package Excels

 While similar packages exist (`clsx`) with better features and potentially improved performance, `simple-merge-class-names` focuses on being very straightforward and easy to reason about, as defined in its source code.